nomppy/nomppy.github.io/content/posts/msu.md

 <article-image
 src="msu_sunrise.jpg"
 alt="A brilliant sunrise over Michigan State University"> </article-image>
+<div class='img-caption'> Sunrise over MSU </div>

-  * [ ] It wasn't raining, dark, or even cloudy.
+It wasn't raining, dark, or even cloudy.
 Had last night been a dream?
 I checked my messages — no — three students were dead, and more injured.
 It was all too surreal.
 My school was shot up, students died, and yet the sun trickled over treetops as per usual, that insensitive bastard.

 I thought about the students who would not see this sunrise, the certain cancellation of classes and events, people going home for comfort and safety.
 I counted up the things that were broken overnight: families, friendships, security, and I imagined all the things that were yet to be broken: schedules, plans, normality, mental health, trust, motivation.